 Famous landmarks and spectacular views, amazing architecture and magnificent palaces – there’s so much to see and do in Europe’s fabulous cities.
-Each destination offers a single traveller a unique experience and, as Joanna Lumley shares the World’s Greatest Cities in her new TV series, we look at some of the places that are proving popular with those looking for a tour with like-minded solo travellers.
+Each destination offers a single traveller a unique experience.
+We take a look at some of the places that are proving popular with those looking for a tour with like-minded solo travellers.

 1. Athens – Greece